From the President of the Pinstripe Highlanders:

 At its core, the Pinstripe Highlanders are simply a group of people who meet socially to play the pipes in London.

-We meet fortnightly on a Tuesday evening, currently at St Cyprian's Church near Baker St., with an hour of practice chanters, an hour of piping, then an hour (or more!) in a nearby pub.
+We meet weekly on a Tuesday evening, currently at St Cyprian's Church near Baker St., with an hour of practice chanters, an hour of piping, then an hour (or more!) in a nearby pub.

 As we are a piping society and not a pipe band, there is no obligation to attend regularly (although many do), and we cater for all ability levels.